ThinkBigAnalytics/AoaDemoModels/model_definitions/74eca506-e967-48f1-92ad-fb217b07e181/README.md

 # Overview
 The model is based on the Keras IMDB sentiment analytis using a CNN (see [here](https://github.com/keras-team/keras/blob/master/examples/imdb_cnn.py)).

+# Datasets
+The dataset used is the IMDB sentiment analysis dataset that is freely available.
+As this is a demo model, it downloads the data automatically when running either training or evaluation.
+Therefore it doesn't expect any data information to be provided.

 # Training
 The [training.oy](./DOCKER_GENERIC_RAW/model_modules/training.py) produces the following artifacts in the artefact repository